1972–73 Port Vale F.C. season: Third Division

-The pre-season saw Gordon Lee make a number of big signings.
-The most significant was the signing of Ray Williams from Stafford Rangers, who had scored 47 goals for the non-league club the previous season.
+The pre-season saw Gordon Lee make several big signings.
+The most significant was the signing of Ray Williams from Stafford Rangers, who had scored 47 goals for the non-League club the previous season.
 Williams cost Vale £3,000 and was on a wage of £40 a week (plus incentives).
-Also arriving was midfielder Freddie Goodwin (Southport); 'controversial' goalkeeper Alan Boswell (Bolton Wanderers); young midfielder Colin Tartt (Alsager College); and trialist goalkeeper Reg Edwards (Nuneaton Borough).
+Also arriving was midfielder Freddie Goodwin (Southport); 'controversial' goalkeeper Alan Boswell (Bolton Wanderers); 21-year-old midfielder Colin Tartt (Alsager College); and trialist goalkeeper Reg Edwards (Nuneaton Borough).
 Ticket prices were raised to between 40 and 60 pence, whilst season tickets were priced between £8 and £10.